sergiobpapplus/custom_swmm_api/README.md

 inp_new.write_file('new_inputfile.inp')
 ```

-# Be Aware!
+# ⚠️ Be Aware!

-As python is case-sensitive this API is also case-sensitive, but SWMM is case-insensitive.
+> As python is case-sensitive this API is also case-sensitive, but SWMM is case-insensitive.
-This is important for the naming of the objects.
+> This is important for the naming of the objects.
-For example, you could create a junction 'a' and 'A' with this API, but SWMM would only
+> For example, you could create a junction 'a' and 'A' with this API, but SWMM would only

-> **Note**
-> This is a note

-> **Warning**
-> This is a warning

 ---